 105 Examples of High Level and Register Transfer Level Design

-We used Synthagate for a lot of designs – processors, robots, controllers etc. You will find the design of 105 projects in real-time with our tool Synthagate.
-The designs of these 105 projects are in three zip files – you can download and play with them:
+We used Synthagate for a lot of designs, such as processors, robots, controllers etc. You will find the designs of 105 projects in real-time used with our tool Synthagate in three zip files.
+You can download and play with them yourself.

 – beginning from ASMs, constructed with ASM Creator (asd files).